-Our Audit procedures included the following:

-- Involvement our own valuation specialist in: - Reviewing the Group's process of identifying possible indicators of impairment of the property and equipment and investment properties. - Reviewing the parameters used by the Group to identify indicators of impairment to ensure that these are reasonable. - Reviewing the appropriateness of the impairment assessment methodology used by the Group. - Challenging the reasonableness of key assumptions and input used in estimating the recoverable amount of the property. - Reviewing the adequacy of the Group's disclosure related to impairment of property and equipment and investment properties in the consolidated financial statements by reference to the requirements of the relevant accounting standards.
+Key Audit matter How the key audit matter was addressed in the audit We have considered impairment of property and Our Audit procedures included the following: equipment and investment properties a key audit matter due to the following reasons: Involvement our own valuation specialist in: Reviewing the Group's process of identifying possible indicators • The net book values of the property and equipment and investment properties amounted to JD 158,658,697 of impairment of the property and equipment and investment properties. as of 31 December 2020, representing 83% of total - Reviewing the parameters used by the Group to identify assets. • Assessment of indicators of impairment and estimation indicators of impairment to ensure that these are reasonable. - Reviewing the appropriateness of the impairment assessment of recoverable amount by the Group involves methodology used by the Group. judgement and estimation uncertainty, especially in the current circumstances arising from the outbreak of - Challenging the reasonableness of key assumptions and input used in estimating the recoverable amount of the property.
+COVID-19 and its impact on the Group's performance Reviewing the adequacy of the Group's disclosure related and operating environment. to impairment of property and equipment and investment properties in the consolidated financial statements by reference to the requirements of the relevant accounting standards.